Pebbledash Removal Cost

 You will need to add on equipment costs, such as scaffolding, as well as factoring in your labourer’s day rate.
 This can be a great way of modernising pebbledash rendering without the need for removal and can turn out to be a much more cost-effective option if the structural integrity of the pebbledash is in good condition.

-Hiring Contractors Checklist for Removing Pebbledash
+Checklist: Hiring Contractors for Removing Pebbledash

 Choosing the right contractor is of the utmost importance when starting any home renovation project - but for something like removing pebbledash, which has the potential to impact your home’s moisture barrier if removed incorrectly - it’s essential that you do your homework before picking the best-fit contractor for you.